Cladia: Taxonomy

 Cladia was circumscribed by Finnish lichenologist William Nylander in 1870 with Cladia aggregata as the type species.

 Rex Filson created a separate family, the Cladiaceae, to contain the genus, but this is no longer used and the genus is classified in the family Cladoniaceae.
 An updated phylogeny of the Cladoniaceae was published in 2018.

-Molecular phylogenetic evidence showed that the genera Heterodea and Ramalinora were nested within Cladina, so they are now synonyms.
+Molecular phylogenetic evidence showed that the genera Heterodea and Ramalinora were nested within Cladina, so they became synonyms in 2012.
 Because the name Heterodea predated Cladina, the generic name Cladia was proposed for conservation against Heterodea to avoid several nomenclatural changes that would have been necessary.
 The proposal was accepted by both the Nomenclature Committee for Fungi and the General Committee.

+Later, Heterodea was resurrected, along with the creation of Pulchrocladia and Rexia (now Rexiella).